Dqwastaken/Dqwastaken/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-📚 I'm learning JS, HTML, and CSS
+📚 I'm learning JS, HTML, CSS, and PHP
 🐣 I'm new to github and development and I'm just learning the ropes.